stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 If you have YAML files that are templates, you will need to provide a custom configuration for `yamllint`, or use a specialized tool for the files that are in that format, such as [cfn-lint](https://pypi.org/project/cfn-lint/) for CloudFormation.
 For Ansible, we do both: the [ansible-lint](https://ansible.readthedocs.io/projects/lint/) tool is intended to be used alongside `yamllint`.

-> By design, `yamllint` ignores files with a double file extension, such as `.yaml.jinja2`.
+> By design, `yamllint` ignores files with a double file extension, such as `.yaml.jinja`.
 These files are likely to be templates.

 ### Validation with check-jsonschema

 The schemas for YAML formats are [JSON Schemas](https://json-schema.org/).
 Each schema is a JSON file that describes JSON or YAML.
 Vendors publish the schemas for their products to the [Schema Store](https://www.schemastore.org/).
 You can [create your own schemas](https://json-schema.org/learn/getting-started-step-by-step).

-Modern text editors like Zed and Visual Studio Code use JSON Schemas for autocompletion and error-checking.
-They automatically download schemas from the Schema Store.
-This means that both editors and tools like `check-jsonschema` apply the same rules.
+Modern text editors like Visual Studio Code and JetBrains IDEs use JSON Schemas for autocompletion and error-checking.
+These editors automatically download schemas from the Schema Store, which means that both editors and tools like `check-jsonschema` apply the same rules.

-The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) tool checks YAML files against the relevant schema.
-It includes copies of schemas for popular tools, can use other schemas, including your own schemas.
+The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) tool checks YAML and JSON files against the relevant schema.
+It includes copies of schemas for popular tools and can use other schemas, including your own schemas.
 It also provides [hooks for pre-commit](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html#supported-hooks).

 ## Running Tools with pre-commit